Jayna L. Turchek, Esq. - Director of Accessibility

-The Office on Disabilities ensures that all Worcester residents and visitors with disabilities have access to city programs and services by providing information and referral, advocacy, outreach and educational programs.
+The Accessibility Division ensures that all Worcester residents and visitors with disabilities have access to city programs and services by providing information and referral, advocacy, outreach and educational programs.
 In addition, this office:

 Amy Vogel Waters - Director